 Automate it: Project completed → wait 2 days → send satisfaction survey → if positive, ask for Google review → if negative, route to owner for personal follow-up.

-Time saved: 1–2 hours/week, plus a steady stream of reviews that builds your online reputation on autopilot.
+Typical time saved: 1–2 hours/week, plus a steady stream of reviews that builds your online reputation on autopilot.

 Before you automate anything, you need to know what to automate.
 Not everything should be — and automating the wrong process just makes bad outcomes happen faster.